junxit/us-congress-bills-117/metadata.md

 - 2022-03-28 — Placed on the Union Calendar, Calendar No. 206.
 - 2022-03-28 — Reported by the Committee on Judiciary.
 H. Rept.
 117-279.
 - 2022-03-28 — Reported by the Committee on Judiciary.
 H. Rept.
 117-279.
+- 2022-03-29 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 315.